COSC3020/all-pairs-shortest-paths-JacobMorgan3/README.md

 What is the worst-case time complexity ($\Theta$) of the algorithm?
 Add your answer, including your reasoning, to this markdown file.

+### Analysis
+My function begins with two for loops, one nested in the other.
+These go through and set all dist between edges to Infinity, it does this by looping through the the number of vertices for each for loop. so $V^2$ I then have one for loop that sets the dist from a node to itself to 0, it loops over the length of the graph, the number of vertices, so $V$.
+I end with 3 for loops, all nested, each loops over the length of the matrix dist, so V for each.
+Since they are nested it is $V^3$.
+Over all, we have $V^2 + V + V^3$ and since $V^2$ and $V$ are of a lessor order we won't consider them when looking at the time complexity.
+We end with a worst case complexity of $\Theta(V^3)$